 Asking for a story of when they failed can be telling.
 If someone doesn't have a story, odds are they're either lying or aren't willing to take enough risks.
 If they do have a story, you want to hear how they bounced back, dusted themselves off and either tried again or moved on to something better.

 A Sense of Urgency:

 A startup is an exercise in jumping out of a plane and trying to build a parachute before you land.
 There's no time to waste - every day must be taken advantage of before you run out of money or are outflanked by a competitor.

 A-players get this.
 Because they know most of their experiments will fail, they constantly try to optimize their build-measure-learn loop to run more experiments than their competitors.
 They make the extra call, send the extra email.

 A-players push the envelope.
 They aren't afraid of challenging the status quo.
-They are willing to ask the question "is this something we don't do just because that's the way it's always been done?"
+They are willing to ask "is this something we don't do just because that's the way it's always been done?"
 A-players stretch the rest of the team, and often find the CEO reining them in.
 That's okay - if the CEO has to be the one pushing the team to be more aggressive there's a problem.